amorphid/configure_it_out/README.md

 # Compiletime

-A collection of helpful compiletime tools
+A collection of helpful compiletime tools for Elixir.

 ## Installation